rcmetcalf/rcmetcalf.github.io/_posts/2015-09-03-module-1-report.md

 I think everyone has a different understanding of information.
 When I asked my friends what they thought "information" was, most talked about social media, Google, and the "bombardment" of information in today's culture, but no one had a concrete definition.
 I think that says a lot about what information actually is.
 To understand information, I think people need to accept that information comes in all shapes and forms, and it can be studied in an interdisciplinary context.

 I think information can be understood very differently depending on the subject and the researcher.
 For example, a math major may think of information as numbers or formulas, while a journalism major may think of information as words and images.
-I think it is important for everyone to understand that information is a very social subject, and so, it is created and shared a certain way depending on who is interpreting the information.
+I think it is important for everyone to understand that information is a very social subject; it is created and shared a certain way depending on who is interpreting the information.
 Just because our idea of information differs from someone else's does not mean it is wrong.

 It's just a different way of looking at it!